NFL Hall of Fame

 Faulk won the NFL MVP in 2000, led the league in total touchdowns for three straight seasons, and was the first player to record 12,000 rushing yards and 6,000 receiving yards.
 He won Super Bowl XXXIV, made seven Pro Bowls, and earned three straight First-Team All-Pro selections.
 Inducted into the Pro Football Hall of Fame in 2011, Faulk remains one of the most complete backs to ever play the game.

-Faulk's Awards and Records
+Faulk's Awards and Honors

 • Super Bowl champion (XXXIV)